 The Chinese media published material stating that specifically so far the PRC does not allow to overtake the West in matters of aircraft construction, including the military.

-In the section "Control weapons"Sohu information portal says that the difficulties lie in the timely creation of our own aircraft engines that meet modern requirements.
+In the section "Control weapons"Sohu information portal says that the difficulty lies in the problems with the timely creation of their own aviation engines that meet modern requirements.

 The Chinese media note that the local aviation industry needs engines of "relatively low weight, dimensions and high thrust."